 Ginger Root Tea

 Both ginger and its active component gingerol have been implicated as cognitive enhancers.
-Both human and animal studies suggest that the beneficial effects are likely due to antioxidant, anti-inflammatory, anti-stress, cognitive enhancement, neurogenesis (formation of new neurons), increased cerebral blood flow, inhibition of enzymes that degrade brain neurotransmitters (12).
+Scientists believe that the beneficial effects are likely due to antioxidant, anti-inflammatory, anti-stress, cognitive enhancement, neurogenesis (formation of new neurons), increased cerebral blood flow, inhibition of enzymes that degrade brain neurotransmitters.

 Ease Pain And Soreness